Video game genre

 A video game genre is an informal classification of a video game based on how it is played rather than visual or narrative elements.
 This is independent of setting, unlike works of fiction that are expressed through other media, such as films or books.
-For example, a shooter game is still a shooter game, regardless of where or when it takes place.
+For example, a shooter game is still a shooter game, or a puzzle game is still a puzzle game, regardless of where or when it takes place.
 A specific game's genre is open to subjective interpretation.
 An individual game may belong to several genres at once.

 History

 Early attempts at categorizing video games were primarily for organizing catalogs and books.
 A 1981 catalog for the Atari Video Computer System uses 8 headings: Skill Gallery, Space Station, Classics Corner, Adventure Territory, Race Track, Sports Arena, Combat Zone, and Learning Center. ("Classics", in this case, refers to chess and checkers.)
 In Tom Hirschfeld's 1981 book How to Master the Video Games, he divides the games into broad categories in the table of contents: Space Invaders-type, Asteroids-type, maze, reflex, and miscellaneous.
 The first two of these correspond to the still-used genres of fixed shooter and multidirectional shooter.

 For home computers, two publications established a small number of categories based on the best-selling software in the early 1980s: Softalk, which ran its Top Thirty list from 1980 to 1984 with the genres of strategy, adventure, fantasy and arcade; and Computer Gaming World, which collected user-submitted rankings.
 Computer Gaming World initially used three categories in 1981—arcade, wargame, and adventure—but by 1989 had expanded its genre list to strategy, simulation, adventure, role-playing adventure, wargame, and action/arcade.

 Chris Crawford attempted to classify video games in his 1984 book The Art of Computer Game Design.
 Crawford focused on the player's experience and activities required for gameplay.
 He wrote, "the state of computer game design is changing quickly.
 We would therefore expect the taxonomy presented [in this book] to become obsolete or inadequate in a short time."